Skip to content

-We've seen it play out the same way every time.
-An AI system flags something — a filing change, a credit event, a data anomaly.
+The failure pattern is familiar.
+An AI system flags something: a filing change, a credit event, a data anomaly.
 Someone acts on it.
 Compliance comes back and asks: "Why did we believe this?"

-That's the gap.
-Not between good AI and bad AI — between AI that produces answers and AI that produces evidence.
+That is the gap between AI that produces answers and AI that produces evidence.

-Ask a simple question weeks later — "Why did we believe this at the time?" — and most systems can't answer it without re-running logic, hunting for inputs, or reconstructing context by hand.
-Outputs without an audit trail are ephemeral truth.
-They hold up right until someone questions them — and in regulated industries, someone always questions them.
+None of those is a durable audit trail.
+Ask a simple question weeks later, "Why did we believe this at the time?", and most systems can't answer it without re-running logic, hunting for inputs, or reconstructing context by hand.
+Outputs without an audit trail are unsupported answers.
+They hold up until someone questions them, and in regulated industries, someone always questions them.

 We call our implementation Evidence Packs, but the concept is more general.
-Any real AI audit trail needs to answer four questions about every output:
+Any useful AI audit trail needs to answer four questions about every output:

 Every Evidence Pack follows the same structure, regardless of what triggered it.